bbillharz/SpaceGrantEngine/README.md

 `git push --set-upstream origin {branchname}` Pushes changes to the given branchname remotely, if the branch was created locally

 `git reset {--hard}` Resets back to the latest pushed changes in the remote repository (Github), DO NOT use if you have uncommited work.

+## Building and Sourcing Package

+`make`

+`source install/setup.bash`

+Then you can call anything defined in the package

+`ros2 run sgengine test`

+## Creating a new node

+In the "setup.py" file at the bottom within the "setup" function there is an argument called entry_points.

+Inside of entry_points there is a dictionary with a key entry called console_scripts.

+Add an entry to console_scripts for each node you want to add.
+This allows you to directly call the node from the CLI or via a launch file.

+## Running the OAK-D S2 camera

+Ensure the camera is plugged in

+Navigate to the depthai-ws directory

+If there is no dpethai-ros folder in src, then run `git submodule init`, and then `git submodule clone` (or equivalent command)

+Execute the `./install_depthai_ros.sh` script

+Whenever you open a new terminal make sure to source the setup.bash file `source depthai-ws/install/setup.bash`

+Execute: `ros2 launch depthai_examples stereo_intertial_node.launch.py extended:=True monoResolution:=400p`